1930–31 FA Cup: Calendar

+Qualifying rounds

+Teams that were not members of the Football League competed in the qualifying rounds to secure one of 25 places available in the first round.

+The winners from the fourth qualifying round were Scarborough, Jarrow, Workington, Lancaster Town, Rhyl Athletic, Wombwell, Gresley Rovers, Mansfield Town, Newark Town, Scunthorpe & Lindsey United, Gainsborough Trinity, Wellington Town, Peterborough & Fletton United, Kingstonian, Folkestone, Aldershot, Northfleet United, Sittingbourne, Tunbridge Wells Rangers, Walthamstow Avenue, Guildford City, Dulwich Hamlet, Wimbledon, Taunton Town and Merthyr Town.

+Those appearing in the competition proper for the first time were Wombwell, Gresley Rovers, Walthamstow Avenue and Taunton Town, while Jarrow had not reached this stage since 1899-1900.

+Rhyl Athletic was the most successful club from this season's extra preliminary round, defeating Chester, Macclesfield Town, Witton Albion, Winsford United, Colwyn Bay, and Prescot Cables before going out to Scarborough in the first round proper.

 Results

-First Round Proper
+First round proper

-At this stage clubs from the Football League Third Division North and South (except Hull City and Brighton & Hove Albion, byes to third round) joined those non-league clubs having come through the qualifying rounds.
+At this stage clubs from the Football League Third Division North and South joined the 25 non-league clubs that came through the qualifying rounds.
+Hull City and Brighton & Hove Albion received byes to the third round.

 Matches were played on Saturday, 29 November 1930.
 Six matches were drawn, with replays taking place later the same week.

-Second Round Proper
+Second round proper

 The matches were played on Saturday, 13 December 1930.
 Two matches were drawn, with replays taking place on Thursday, 18 December 1930.

-Third Round Proper
+Third round proper

-The 44 First and Second Division club plus Third Division clubs Hull City and Brighton & Hove Albion and amateur club Corinthian entered the competition at this stage.
+The 44 First and Second Division clubs entered the competition at this stage, along with Hull City, Brighton & Hove Albion and amateur club Corinthian.

 The matches were scheduled to be played on Saturday, 10 January 1931, though one was postponed until later the same week.
 Nine matches were drawn, with replays taking place later the same week.
 Three matches required a second replay; these were all played on Monday, 19 January 1931.

+Aldershot and Scarborough were the last teams from the qualifying rounds remaining in the competition.

-Fourth Round Proper
+Fourth round proper

 The matches were played on Saturday, 24 January 1931.
 Two matches were drawn, the replays being played on Wednesday, 28 January 1931.

-Fifth Round Proper
+Fifth round proper

 The matches were played on Saturday, 14 February 1931.
 No replays were necessary.